d3v-anaxa/bscCS/README.md

 * PROVE :
     - The number of vertices of odd degree of a graph is always even

-* THEOREM :
-    - A given connected graph G is an euler graph if and only if all vertices of g are of even degree.
+**THEOREM : A given connected graph G is an euler graph if and only if all vertices of g are of even degree**

 * Simple graph -> Excludes self loop and parallel edge